I decided that two equal length belts would be better than the single long belt. The two belts will stretch equally, keeping the bed level under load.

-The pulley plates at to top of the Z axis were reused from the rev 2 design.
-Two 5/6-18 carriage bolts hold the 1/4" aluminum plate just above the ends of the linear guides.
-The pulley, a pair of stacked F608zz bearings are screwed to the plate using a shoulder screw and a couple nylon washers as spacers.
+The pulley plates at the top of the Z axis were reused from the rev 2 design.
+Two 5/6-18 carriage bolts hold each of the 1/4" aluminum plates just above the ends of the linear guides.
+The pulleys, pairs of stacked F608zz bearings, are screwed to the plates using shoulder screws and a couple nylon washers as spacers.
 The bed support shelves are cut from 1/4" thick aluminum L stock and are screwed directly to the bearing blocks on the linear guides.
-I originally tried 1/8" thick L stock but found it too flexible- when I had to apply some force to remove prints the bed moved more than I liked (it would probably be OK when printing, the movement just bothered me).
+I originally tried 1/8" thick L stock but found it too flexible- when I had to apply some force to remove prints, the bed moved more than I liked (it would probably be OK when printing, the movement just bothered me).
 The left side belt clamp is sandwiched between an aluminum plate (barely visible in the photo) and the bed support shelf.
 The aluminum plate covers the belt slot in the clamp and prevents the belt from exiting the clamp.

 Top End of the Z Axis

 The right side is almost the mirror image of the left side, except that the belt clamp is sandwiched between the Z=0 switch bracket and the bed support shelf.
 You can see that assembly better in the video, above than in the photo, below.